Teaching English in Taiwan: Living in Taiwan

 • Wait for the host to assign seating and to begin eating.

-• Avoid putting bones in your bowl or on your plate; rather, put them on a specific plate provided or on the table.
+• Avoid putting bones in your bowl or on your plate; rather, put them on a specific plate provided or directly on the table.

 • It is best not to ask for additional condiments beyond what is already on the table.